eosnetworkfoundation/grant-framework/applications/Trantor.md

 ## Development Status

-- links to improvement proposals or [RFPs](https://github.com/eosnetworkfoundation/grant-framework/tree/main/docs/rfps) (requests for proposal),
-- academic publications relevant to the problem,
-- links to your research diary, blog posts, articles, forum discussions or open GitHub issues,
-- references to conversations you might have had related to this project with anyone from the EOS Network Foundation,
-- previous interface iterations, such as mock-ups and wireframes.

 Currently, we have completed the development of the relevant modules on ETH and other EVM chains.
 We have performed extensive research on EOSIO, and our Chief Scientist Albert is an EOS ecosystem developer with rich experience, who is able to complete the development of relevant modules swiftly.

 ## Development Roadmap

-This section should break the development roadmap down into milestones and deliverables.
-To assist you in defining it, we have created a document with examples for some grant categories [here](../docs/grant_guidelines_per_category.md).
-Since these will be part of the agreement, it helps to describe _the functionality we should expect in as much detail as possible_, plus how we can verify and test that functionality.
-Whenever milestones are delivered, we refer to this document to ensure that everything has been delivered as expected.

-Below we provide an **example roadmap**.
-In the descriptions, it should be clear how your project is related to the EOS ecosystem.
-We _recommend_ that teams structure their roadmap as 1 milestone ≈ 1 month.

-For each milestone,

-- make sure to include a specification of your software. _Treat it as a contract_; the level of detail must be enough to later verify that the software meets the specification.
-- include the amount of funding requested _per milestone_.
-- include documentation (tutorials, API specifications, architecture diagrams, whatever is appropriate) in each milestone.
-This ensures that the code can be widely used by the community.
-- provide a test suite, comprising unit and integration tests, along with a guide on how to set up and run them.
-- commit to providing Dockerfiles for the delivery of your project.
-- indicate milestone duration as well as number of full-time employees working on each milestone.
-- **Deliverables 0a-0c are mandatory for all milestones**, and deliverable 0e at least for the last one.
-If you do not intend to deliver one of these, please state a reason in its specification (e.g. Milestone X is research oriented and as such there is no code to test).

 ### Milestone Summary